 Can I sell on Etsy and Shopify with the same Printify catalog?

 Yes, but each sales channel is its own Printify store profile.
 Updating a design in one doesn't auto-replicate to the other.
 If you edit a design for Etsy, push the same update to Shopify (or vice versa) separately.
-For the channel decision, our breakdown of Printify vs. Shopify covers when to add Shopify alongside Etsy versus consolidate.
+For the channel decision, see stores like Printify — which is best for POD sellers.

 What happens if a buyer changes their shipping address after ordering?